eduCORE currently has MA research students funded under SETU Carlow’s President’s Fellowship Award.

 Students are also expected to undertake other structured modules in research methods and analysis and project management, in order to build their research skills.
 Students will receive credit for these modules.

-Approved Fellowships will be advertised on the IT Carlow website, social media and other relevant channels.
+Approved Fellowships will be advertised on the SETU Carlow website, social media and other relevant channels.
 The filling of the Fellowship positions will be subject to open competition.
 The interview board will include supervisor(s), Head of Department / Head of Faculty, eduCORE director or member and Development Department representation.
 Candidates may be required at interview to do a presentation demonstrating their aptitude for facilitating a class group.